open-easyrtc/naf-easyrtc-adapter/README.md

 # Art Builds Multiplayer

-This A-Frame based VR experience allows you to easily experience  3D models in a simulated environment.
+This A-Frame based VR experience allows you to easily experience  3D models in a simulated environment with your collaborators.

 based on a NAF Easty RTC Adapter Network adapter fork: https://github.com/open-easyrtc/naf-easyrtc-adapter